jack828/jackburgess.dev/_blogs/truenas-jails-access-via-mdns.md

 This directory is where avahi will look for service definitions - if you do want to add other ones, this is where you put it.

-We'll add the definition for our service in here too.
+We’ll add the definition for our service in here too.

 ~~~
 root@jail:/ # nano /usr/local/etc/avahi/services/http.service